jeremyash13/Obsidian_Vault/App Blocker/MVP.md

 #### App
-- Blocking apps
+- Blocking apps ✔
-- Blocking websites through browser extension
+- Blocking websites through browser extension ✔
-- Blocking Policies
+- Blocking Policies ✔
 - Licensing, activation
 - Walkthrough installation
 - A list of DO NOTS while the block is active
 - Unit tests for each component/feature
+- Self Updating

 #### Website
 - Landing page